 Other peas and beans-Purple hulls, pinkeyes, crowder, mung, black, etc. In addition, some of the above contractors, especially C.T.
-Smith/Peas Inc. and New Deal Grain sometimes have limited contracts available on several other types of beans (including black and mung), peas, and small-acre seed blocks including crowder peas, pinkeyes, purplehulls, creams, etc. C.K.
-Nickels has recently contracted black beans.
+Smith/Peas Inc., sometimes have limited contracts available on several other types of beans (including black and mung), peas, and small-acre seed blocks.
 Call for current contract availability and price.
 Acreage is limited but many of these crops will readily fit a short-season window.
 Be sure to ascertain if there are any planting restrictions after certain herbicides or other chemicals such as Temik applied to cotton.
 For any other legume bean, there may be Rhizobium inoculants available you can use with each crop (contact Trostle for help finding them; likely from BASF, Novozymes and especially Verdesian and Visjon Biologics).
-If a liquid form (for infurrow spray or applied to seed) or granular product is available, AgriLife Extension recommends those type of products over seedbox powder.
+If a liquid form (for in-furrow spray or applied to seed) or granular product is available, AgriLife Extension recommends those type of products over seedbox powder.